1sh1vam/E-commerce-products-classification-using-images-and-text/README.md

 ### PART3: INCORPORATING THREE  LOSSES INTO THE ARCHITECTURE:
 The paper incorporates three losses, for Class Level Similarity, Semantic Similarity, Cross Modal Gap.
 All three losses are explained in detail in the paper.

+### Results:
+We have been able to achieve an accuracy of 97.3% on test dataset whereas we got an accuracy of 98% on train dataset.

+### Note:
+If you are getting any difficulties you can reach to me here at github or on linkedin(https://www.linkedin.com/in/1sh1vam/).